Getting Started with SFTP (Offline Data Hosting)

 Getting Connected

-1. Share public key via MSafe
+1. Share Public Key via MSafe

-1. To generate the SSH Key, you will need to enter the following command into the command line:
+• To generate the SSH key, enter the following command into the command line:

 Command for SSH Key generation